keshav137/langchain-project/README.md

 You can edit the prompt to ask any other question related to pokemon stats, games or other information contained in the 4 pokemon files.

 ## Step 5 : Instructions to run prompts with your own data
-In your local instance of the git repo, add the 2 text files and the 2 csv files that will be used to create the langchain agent.
+In your local instance of the git repo, under the data folder,add the 2 text files and the 2 csv files that will be used to create the langchain agent.
-In the `langchain_agent.ipynb`, update the 3rd cell to point to the correct file paths.
-Also add relevant file names and modify the description of the file.
+In the `custom_langchain_agent.ipynb`, update the 4th cell to point to the correct file paths.
+Also add relevant file names for the added files.
-Ensure that the format of the file description is similar to the ones given for the pokemon files.
-Clcik on `Cell->Run All`.
+Add your open api key in the 2nd cell.

+Click on `Cell->Run All`.
 Modify the prompt in the last cell to a question related to the input files and run the cell.